-With an output argument, dbstack returns the result in a list of structures.
-Each structure contains the function name (or class and method names) in field name and the line number in field line.
+With an output argument, dbstack returns the result as a structure array.
+Field name contains the function name (or class and method names), and field line the line number.
 Note that you cannot assign the result of dbstack to a new variable in suspended mode.